TechMarcus/egs-discord-bot/README.md

 # EpicGamesCollector
-Useful bot if you forget to collect free cool games from EGS
+Useful bot for informing server about new free EGS games